MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/commit-to-modernization-plan.md

 Modernizing your process is essential to working in the cloud.
 It's the fastest way to reduce the total cost of ownership (TCO).
 No matter you motivation for modernization, you need to modernize your process.

+## Step 2 - Create a modernization roadmap

-**Create a modernization path** Use the table above to create your modernization path.
-Your modernization path is a combination of your business function, workload, motivation, and modernization strategy.
+Use the table above to create your modernization roadmap.
+Your modernization roadmap guides your modernization journey.
+It aligns business function, workload, and modernization motivations to specific modernization strategies.

 See the example below.
 It builds on the table you created in the [envision step](../business-alignment/envision-cloud-modernization.md).